Sts0mrg0/edx-platform/docs/decisions/0002-inter-app-apis.rst

 #.
 The app's Python APIs should be well-named, self-consistent, and relevant to its own "domain" (without exposing technical and implementation details).

 #.
-In the spirit of dis-entanglement and independence, an app's Django models and other internal data structures should not be exposed via its Python APIs.
+An app's Django models and other internal data structures should not be exposed via its Python APIs.

 #.
 Ideally, tests should use only Python APIs declared in other apps' "api.py" files.
-However, if an app's API is needed only for testing (and not needed as part of the app's domain API), then test-relevant Python APIs should be defined/exported in an intentional Python module called "test_api.py".
+However, if an app's API is needed only for testing (and not needed as part of the app's domain API), then test-relevant Python APIs should be defined/exported in an intentional Python module called "api_for_tests.py".

 Exmaples
 ~~~~~~~~